ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 The Circle sat in stunned silence.
 Even Aelindra's ancient composure had cracked, her eyes widening as her mouth fell slightly open, her hands gripping the arms of her stone seat.
 The other members leaned forward as one, their eternal stillness broken by this unprecedented moment.

-"In three thousand years," she whispered, "no power has been able to heal shadow-touch.
-Not elven magic, not dwarven runes, not even the high priests of the old gods."
+"Through three millennia of recorded time," she whispered, her voice trembling with awe, "no power hath been able to mend the shadow's touch.
+Neither elven sorcery, nor dwarven runes of binding, nor even the mightiest priests of the ancient gods could achieve what thou hast wrought."

 Gond stood silently, swaying slightly from the effort.